Find Your Home

 What is a service exchange?

-A service exchange is an optional arrangement in which a home seeker helps a home provider with household activities—such as cooking meals, running errands, or walking the dog—in exchange for a further reduced rent.
+A service exchange is an optional arrangement in which a home seeker helps a home provider with household activities—such as cooking meals, running errands, or walking the dog—in exchange for lower costs.
 Home Match does not arrange any hands-on, personal, or medical care; as such, Home Match is not an alternative to in-home care.